 X-seed pasture land equine mixture is an excellent source of grass hay for not only horses but cattle, sheep, and other livestock as well.

 The microburst blend enhances germination and ensures fibrous roots.
-Besides, producing a nutritional pasture for your horse it also improves soil fertility, creates a pH friendly zone, and helps soil in controlling erosion.
+Besides, producing a nutritional pasture for your horse also improves soil fertility, creates a pH-friendly zone, and helps soil in controlling erosion.

 The company claims that it aids in producing 15% better yields.
 One bag is enough to cover one acre of land.
-This fiber-rich food is formulated for the central and northern climate.
+This fiber-rich food is formulated for the central and northern climates.